RedisLabs/redislabs-docs/content/rs/security/tls/ciphers.md

 - Data plane - The TLS configuration for the communication between applications and databases.
 - Discovery service (Sentinel) - The TLS configuration for the [discovery service]({{<relref "/rs/databases/durability-ha/discovery-service.md">}}).

 You can configure ciphers with the `rladmin` commands shown here or with the REST API.
+Note that configuring cipher suites overwrites existing ciphers rather than appending new ciphers to the list.

 When you modify your cipher suites, make sure: